 How To Make Money With A Food Blog

-I started blogging about 2 years ago and I remember my first check was a whopping $15!
+I started blogging about 12 years ago and I remember my first check was a whopping $15!
 Woop woop!!!
 I was so excited!
 I was officially a “blogger”.
-Two years later, I make enough income to replace my full-time job!
+Many years later, I make enough income to replace my full-time job!
 I get to blog & do what I love for a living!
 But the journey wasn’t easy and it took years to build.
 Blogging is not for the faint of heart.
 You can make a decent income from blogging, but you must treat it like a business.
 Work it daily and commit to it like you would a career.
 I have outlined some of the things that worked for me below!
 I hope they work for you too!!!

 Pick a Great Name!